kevinzhao07/django_posts/information.md

 **<ins>Adding User Table and Foreign Keys</ins>**
 since the user table was already created by django, in order to user it to fill our `author` attribute in our `Post` model, we can import it from `django.contrib.auth.models` and `import User`. this was pre-created by django. we will also make use of Foreign Keys, a one-to-one or many-to-one relationship to links posts and authors together, which is demonstrated by `models.ForeignKey`. there are two required arguments, first, another models table (which we will be linking to) and `on_delete`, which asks what to do when, in our case, the `User` gets deleted (only one way).

-`migration` is useful because it allows us to make changes to a database even after it's been created without using or learning sql. always use `makemigrations` then `migrate`
+`migration` is useful because it allows us to make changes to a database even after it's been created without using or learning sql. when making changes to any model, always use `makemigrations` then `migrate`.

 **<ins>Querying objects from previously created Models</ins>**
 to see what is in our database and make sure everything's in order, we can use the python shell to display all our previously created `models` and what's inside. we will be using the commands `[MODEL NAME].objects.all()` to show a dictionary of previously created entries inside each `model`. these can be set to a variable, and they all have specific `id` and `pk` to filter them.